AI adapter interface

 Provider boundaries for optional model calls

-Org2's AI layer is provider-agnostic.
-Core parsing, formatting, linting, publishing, corpus compilation, query, and manifest validation do not require an LLM provider.
-When an AI workflow eventually needs model output, it should call a small adapter boundary instead of importing a vendor SDK throughout Org2.
+Org2's core parsing, formatting, linting, publishing, corpus compilation, query, and manifest validation work without an LLM provider.
+AI workflows that need model output call a small adapter boundary, keeping vendor SDKs out of the rest of Org2.

 The TypeScript contract lives in src/aiAdapter.ts.
 It defines: